Paul Russell (philosopher)

+Paul Russell (born Glasgow, Scotland, 1955) is Emeritus Professor of Philosophy at the University of British Columbia.
+From 2018-2025 he was also Professor of Philosophy at Lund University, where he was also Director of the Lund/Gothenburg Responsibility Project [LGRP].
+Prior to that he was Professor of Philosophy at University of Gothenburg from 2015-2017.

 Education and research

 Paul Russell holds an undergraduate degree from Edinburgh University (1979) and a PhD from Cambridge University (1986).
 At Cambridge his thesis work was supervised by Professor Sir Bernard Williams.
 He held a research fellowship at Sidney Sussex College, Cambridge from 1984 to 1987.